GiraldTec/flask-app-cosmosdb/README.md

 # Azure Voting App: Cosmos DB edition

+Azure Voting app sample with Cosmos DB as the backend.
+To use this sample, first create a Cosmos DB instance with the SQL API.
+Next update the `docker-compose.yaml` file or the `azure-vote-cosmosdb-kubernetes.yaml` with the Cosmos DB endpoint and key.
+These files can then be used to start the application locally or in a Kuberntes cluster.

+This sample also works in Azure Container Instances.
+To do so, simply set the `COSMOS_DB_ENDPOINT` and `COSMOS_DB_MASTERKEY` variables when creating the container.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a